West London Communities Information Page

 This page contains the latest updates from the West London Communities project.
 It provides the context for why the project is being delivered and also gives you links to important related information, including recent newsletters, FAQs and other related projects going ahead that link to this one.
 Links to relevant documents can be found at the bottom of this page.

-We will update this page every 6 months at this stage of the project, so the next expected update will be in April 2024.
+We will update this page every 6 months at this stage of the project; we plan to provide the next update in October 2024.

 Latest project update